Part V · The Meta Scale · What is this framework itself?

 Then came a deep self-critique.
 The early framework treated “experience” as a binary problem: present or absent.
 In the age of AI, this crudeness was dangerous.
 When I recognized this flaw, my first reaction was resistance, for I had built this system myself, and admitting a core concept was flawed meant admitting my original intuition was not deep enough.

 The introduction of the experiential spectrum shifted the framework from binary judgment to continuous thinking.
-AI played an important role here: it helped me see how binary thinking broke down at boundary cases.
-But the decision to revise was mine.
-AI does not feel unsettled when an axiom is overturned; I do.
+Working through the boundary cases is what showed me how binary thinking broke down.
+But the decision to revise was mine, and it cost something: an axiom overturned is unsettling in a way no procedure can absorb for you.
 That unsettlement is precisely the cost of lucidity: you cannot preach lucidity while refusing to see your own mistakes.

 The Arrival of Image and Faith